munificent/craftinginterpreters/book/methods-and-initializers.md

 }
 ```

-It generates the following bytecode instructions and at runtime this is what we
+Given that, here is what the compiler generates and how those instructions
-want the stack to do:
+affect the stack at runtime:

 <img src="image/methods-and-initializers/method-instructions.png" alt="The series of bytecode instructions for a class declaration with two methods." />

-All that remains is for us to implement the runtime half of that illustration.
+All that remains for us is to implement the runtime for that new `OP_METHOD`
+instruction.

 ### Executing method declarations

-First we define the opcode:
+First we define the opcode.

 ^code method-op (1 before, 1 after)

-We disassemble it like other instructions that have string constant operands:
+We disassemble it like other instructions that have string constant operands.

 ^code disassemble-method (2 before, 1 after)

-And over in the interpreter, we add a new case too:
+And over in the interpreter, we add a new case too.

 ^code interpret-method (1 before, 1 after)

-There, we read the method name from the constant table and then pass it here:
+There, we read the method name from the constant table and pass it here:

 ^code define-method